terminatur/reasoning_agent/README.md

 An autonomous AI-powered research agent that performs deep, multi-step research on complex topics and generates comprehensive reports with verifiable citations.

+Different AI systems were used in the planning and building of this agent.

 ## 🌟 Features

 - **Autonomous Research**: Conducts thorough research across multiple sources